The 4 Types of Data Analytics Explained With Examples

 Here are some of the most common benefits of applying data analytics:

-When decisions are backed by data, teams can act with clarity—not guesswork.
+- More confident decision-making: When decisions are backed by data, teams can act with clarity.
 That confidence builds alignment and momentum across departments.

 Use cases of data analytics across industries